bboyho/Motion-Controlled-Wearable-LED-Dance-Harness/README.md

 Motion Controlled Wearable LED Dance Harness
 -------------------

 This code will be used to control the 12V LED strips attached to a dancer's custom harness.
-Each harness is controlled using an n-channel MOSFET an accelerometer, and an Arduino Pro Mini for a performance with Streetside Studio's bboys/bgirls.
+Each harness is controlled using an n-channel MOSFET, an accelerometer, and an Arduino Pro Mini for a performance with Streetside Studio's bboys/bgirls.

 <table class="table table-hover table-striped table-bordered">
   <tr align="center">